microsoft/DeepSpeed/blogs/deepspeed-ucp/README.md

 # Introduction

-Checkpointing is a crucial technique for reducing the cost of training LLMs, as it enables saving the model state during the process.
-This way, if the system fails, the training can continue from the last saved point instead of from the beginning.
-Additionally, checkpointing allows for assessing the model performance at various stages of training, which facilitates hyperparameter tuning and finetuning for different and varied downstream tasks.
+Checkpointing is a crucial technique for reducing the cost of training machine learning models, as it enables saving the model state during the process.
+This way, if the system fails, the training can resume from the most recent checkpoint instead of from the beginning.
+Additionally, checkpointing allows for evaluating the model performance at various stages of training, which facilitates hyperparameter tuning and finetuning for different and varied downstream tasks.

-However, there are challenges to design, implementation and usage of checkpointing especially in distributed training and finetuning scenarios.
-Several methods such as ZeRO data parallelism (ZeRO-DP), pipeline parallelism (PP), tensor parallelism (TP) and sequence parallelism (SP) are great technologies for accelerating LLMs training but are incompatible with traditional or default (Torch) save and load checkpointing mechanism.
-Moreso, elastic and flexible composition of these different parallelism topologies with checkpointing are not currently available, in part, because these techniques shard model and/or optimizer states making it difficult to resume training with a checkpoint that was created on a different number of GPUs or accelerators.
+However, there are challenges in the design, implementation and usage of checkpointing especially in distributed training and finetuning scenarios.
+Parallel training methods such as ZeRO data parallelism (ZeRO-DP), pipeline parallelism (PP), tensor parallelism (TP) and sequence parallelism (SP) are popular technologies for accelerating LLMs training.
+However, elastic and flexible composition of these different parallelism topologies with checkpointing is not currently available, in part, because these techniques shard model and/or optimizer states making it difficult to resume training with a checkpoint that was created on a different number of GPUs or accelerators.

-In this release, we are excited to introduce DeepSpeed Universal Checkpointing (*UCP*), a most comprehensive solution to the problem of distributed checkpointing. *UCP* enables efficient checkpoint creation while providing the flexibility of resuming on arbitrary parallelism strategy and hardware configurations. *UCP* also unlocks unprecedented capabilities for large-scale training such as improved resilience to hardware failures through continued training on remaining healthy hardware, and reduced training time through opportunistic exploitation of elastic capacity.
+In this release, we are excited to introduce DeepSpeed Universal Checkpointing (*UCP*), a most comprehensive solution to the problem of distributed checkpointing. *UCP* enables efficient checkpoint creation while providing the flexibility of resuming on arbitrary parallelism strategies and hardware configurations. *UCP* also unlocks unprecedented capabilities for large-scale training such as improved resilience to hardware failures through continued training on remaining healthy hardware, and reduced training time through opportunistic exploitation of elastic capacity.

-In summary, the following capabilities that are unlocked with current release of *UCP*:
+In summary, this release of *UCP* unlocks the following capabilities:

 - Flexible checkpoints reshape along any of the training parallelism techniques (i.e., PP, TP, DP, ZeRO-DP, SP, MoE)